leikoilja/ha-google-home/CONTRIBUTING.md

 file.

-You can use the `pre-commit` settings implemented in this repository to have linting tool checking your contributions (see deicated section below).
+You can use the `pre-commit` settings implemented in this repository to have linting tools check your contributions (see deicated section below).

 When writting unittests please follow the good practises like: